 The idea to train dogs to help patients with dementia was the brainchild of students at Scotland's Glasgow School of Art.
 Working together with Alzheimer Scotland, Dogs for the Disabled, and Guide Dogs Scotland, they developed a plan to train two dogs for 18 months to assist patients with dementia.
 And so far, the results have far exceeded expectations.

-The two dogs, Oscar, a golden retriever, and Kaspa, a Labrador, have now been working with their new owners in Scotland for the last 4 months.
+The two dogs, Oscar, a golden retriever, and Kaspa, a Labrador, have now been working with their new owners in Scotland for the last 4 months, according to BBC News.
 Kaspa works with 70 year old Ken Will, who was diagnosed with dementia about 3 years ago.
 “Kaspa has totally given us our lives back,” Will’s wife, Glenys told The Herald.
 “Ken is much happier because he’s got the dog and we can go out now ...
 We can even go on holidays."

 Oscar's owner, Maureen Benham, has experienced similar results.